 This article provides an overview of how to share or send documents from DocHub.
 Techniques to share or send your document include the following:

-Allow an individual to edit or view a document - Add a signer and send a "Sign Request"
+Allow an individual to edit or view a document in DocHub -

-Email the current version of a document - Send a fax
+Email the current version of a document as PDF -

 Send the current version of a document as a Fax